 In achieving business excellence and sustainable growth, PTT aims to be the “Pride and Treasure of Thailand”.
 PTT Group has as its core value “SPIRIT”, being a powerful anchor for management and employees: Synergy, Performance Excellence, Innovation, Responsibility for Society, Integrity and Ethics, and Trust & Respect.
-The vital elements of Integrity and Ethics encompass transparency, compliance and good governance, which are maintained in every aspect of our operations across PTT Group and in all the countries we operate.eing a publicly listed state-owned enterprise (SOE) serving as the national energy company of Thailand, PTT has a mission to foster national energy security, economic n a prosperity, corporate sustainability of the corporate and of the Thai society as a whole, whereby the rights and interests of all stakeholders.
+The vital elements of Integrity and Ethics encompass transparency, compliance and good governance, which are maintained in every aspect of our operations across PTT Group and in all the countries we operate.

 Sustainability Tax Strategy

 The DJSI assessment criteria focus on the success and effectiveness of business operations, particularly regarding contributions to economic growth and social & environmental development.
 One key criterion is Tax Strategy.
-In 2018, DJSI’s Tax Strategy assessment is on (i) whether the company’s tax policy is publicly available, (ii) the company’s transparency on revenue, operating profit and tax reporting, and (iii) whether the company evaluates its financial and business risks associated with taxation.
-In that year, PTT has achieved the full score and the Industry Best, which is significantly above the industry average and DJSI World average.
+Essentially, DJSI’s Tax Strategy assessment focuses on the public disclosure of tax policy, the transparency on revenue, operating profit and tax reporting, and the management of tax risks.
+Being assessed by the DJSI since 2014 until present, PTT has repeatedly achieved the full score and the Industry Best for various years, which is significantly above the industry average and DJSI World average.

 PTT Group’s taxes paid globally demonstrate our significant contributions to public finances in the countries where we operate.
 The voluntary disclosure in DJSI shows our intention to maintain transparency on our payments to governments and is consistent with PTT’s support for the EITI Principles.
 As part of our corporate commitment to sustainable development and good governance, PTT is committed to providing transparency about tax payments made to governments and to continue an ongoing leadership in developing best practice in tax transparency.